gitonymouse/wix-code-docs/velo-action-spi/velo-action-spi/guides/Implement a custom action.md

     > **Note:**
     > A file is created with the name you give under the **Custom Extensions** tab in your site's backend code.
     Though you can add or edit code in this file, we recommend working only in the file that appears in your automation.
-When working directly in the automation you can:
-          + Easily verify you are working with the correct trigger.
+This allows you to verify you're working with the correct trigger, as well as take advantage of features like testing and payload viewer.
-          + Access the payload view to see the full trigger payload.
-          + Edit the sample data Wix gives you and test your code as often as you need.

     You should now see something like this: